danielclasen/homelab-infra/README.md

 ### GitOps & Configuration Management

 *   **Tooling**: FluxCD.
 *   **Repository Structure**: This `homelab-infra` repository is my central place for managing Kubernetes cluster configurations and all application deployments using a GitOps approach.
+    *   `flux/` - FluxCD manifests for clusters, infrastructure controllers, and application deployments
+    *   `talos/` - Talos Linux node configurations managed with Talhelper
+    *   `terraform/` - Terraform infrastructure-as-code for Proxmox VMs and cluster nodes
-Reusable Helm charts might be sourced from other repositories (e.g., `danielclasen/charts`) or public chart repositories.
+    *   Reusable Helm charts might be sourced from other repositories (e.g., `danielclasen/charts`) or public chart repositories.

 ### Talos & Talhelper Node Management